iTwin/appui/docs/changehistory/NextVersion.md

 ### Additions

-- `useThisWidget` hook to convey widget state and location.
+- `useWidget` hook to convey widget state and location.